x4Cx58x54/writing/docs/computer-programming/the-practice-of-programming.md

 * Size of data types.
 They are not accurately defined in the standard.
 * Order of evaluation.
 The order of evaluation of expressions with side effects and functions arguments is not defined.
 Don't use side effect except for a very few idiomatic constructions.
 * Signedness of `char`.
 They are not defined in the standard, so do not compare a `char` with `EOF`.
-* Arithmetic or logical shift. `>>` may be arithmetic or logical righ shift.
+* Arithmetic or logical shift. `>>` may be arithmetic or logical right shift.
 Never right shift a signed value.
 * Byte order.
 Little-endian or big-endian.
 * Alignment of structure and class members.
 Never assume that the elements of a structure occupy contiguous memory.
 * Bit fields.
 It's so machine-dependent that no one should use them.